 The course is oriented towards individual and group learning.
 We will use:

 - Conceptual class discussions.
-The process of discussion will be facilitated and will remark the key concepts and lessons.
-However, each student is responsible for formulating his/her own synthesis building upon the readings, class attendance, class participation and class discussion.
+The process of discussion will be facilitated and will remark on the key concepts and lessons.
+However, each student is responsible for formulating his/her own synthesis building upon the readings, class attendance, class participation, and class discussion.

-- Assignments to work at home or in class individually or as teamwork.
+- Assignments to work at home or in class individually or as a team.

 ** Final exam – NEEDS A MINIMUM OF 4 TO PASS THE COURSE